Passing on your pension

 However, suppose you have a defined benefit pension, commonly known as a final salary pension.
-In that case, the specific scheme rules will control how much tax-free cash you’ll receive and how you can take it.
-You can contact your provider directly for the details of your scheme.
+In that case, the specific scheme rules will control how much tax-free pension cash you’ll receive and how you can take it.
+You can contact our independent financial advisors today to discuss your options in a no-obligation consultation, all over the phone.

-The options for your tax-free cash depend on the retirement products you choose and how much of your pension you access at a time.
-For example, if you transfer your pension into a drawdown plan, you could take a smaller proportion of tax-free cash now, and the rest in the future.
-In this scenario, there’s potential for your invested pot to grow before you take further tax-free cash, which means you could access a greater value of tax-free cash overall.
+The options for your tax-free pension cash depend on the retirement products you choose and how much of your pension you access at a time.
+For example, if you transfer your pension into a flexible income drawdown plan, you could take a smaller proportion now, and the rest in the future.
+In this scenario, there’s potential for your invested pot to grow before you take further tax-free pension cash, which means you could access a greater value overall.
 However, you could also end up with less if the value goes down.

 Here’s how that could look.